-Mulch With Coffee Grounds
+Mulch With Used Coffee Grounds

 Keep in mind that coffee is highly acidic, so some plants will like it more than others.
-Some house plants that have a taste for it include philodendron, Christmas cactus, jade plants, African violets, and peace lilies.
+Some houseplants that have a taste for it include philodendron, Christmas cactus, jade plants, African violets, and peace lilies.

-Hydrate With Cooled Cook Water
+Hydrate With Cooled Cooking Water

 Do: Start slowly to figure out what your plants like most.
 Water from cooking pasta, eggs, potatoes, or vegetables is ideal.

-Enrich With Ground Eggshells
+Enrich Potted Soil With Ground Eggshells

 Do: Rinse the eggshells and allow them to air dry.
 Grind them into a fine powder by using a coffee grinder, blender, or mortar and pestle.